 Jose and Lucia M. are involved in difficult divorce.
 Jose had his own construction company.
 Lucia was handling the family finances and spent the money Jose gave her for the mortgage on luxury items.
 He has over $300,000 in credit card debt and in mortgage arrearage on the house that she lost to foreclosure.
 Attorney Goldman pursued protection for Jose under Chapter 7.
-She succeeded in getting all of the $300,000 debt.
+She succeeded in getting rid of all of the $300,000 debt.

 Vincent M. has a home in East Providence, RI.
 His wife died of cancer a year ago, leaving him to raise their 16-old son.
 Without her income, he fell behind on the mortgage payments.
 He only owed $5,000 on the mortgage, but the bank refused to give him any time to get his mortgage straightened out.
 Attorney Goldman filed for Chapter 13 protection to stop the bank’s foreclosure.
 As a result, Attorney Goldman developed a plan to allow Vincent to cure his mortgage debt over 5 years and keep his house.